thin-edge/thin-edge.io-specs/src/self-update/README.md

   * For module type tedge the SM agent must accept the final exit code of a plugin execution via MQTT retain message on topic `tedge/plugins/software/tedge`, send according update result message to the mapper, and clear the retain message on the topic afterwards.
   * It might happen that the SM Agent does not restart and keeps connected to the plugin for module type "tedge" (e.g. when agent is not part of the update request, or the update fails).
 Also then the exit code that is reported by the plugin via MQTT must be used, instead of the exit code reported from plugin's process exit.

-# Options for more Robustness
-NOTE: Options below to be decided and addressed in a 2nd drop.

-### Robustness in Packages' installation logic
-* Use of external tools (e.g. grep, sed, ...) shall be avoided in package's installation logic.
-Instead Rust code/libraries shall be used.
-  * That is to reduce external dependencies and so reduce risc for failures.
-* At very beginning of the installation/removal logic all required/touched external ressources (e.g. config files as "mosquitto.conf", external tools (if any left), ...) shall be checked for availibility/accessibility.
-* If one external ressource is not available installation/removal procedure shall fail before any action was performed.

-### Robustness in Self-Update processing
-* When "tedge" plugin was started, no other update request for any other plugin must be in progress or started by the SM Agent.
-  * Reason: APT will restart the SM Agent during upgrade, what would result into half-executed update procedures of other parallel running plugins and could lead to corrupted system behaviour.
-  * It would be valid to execute any update requests for other plugins when tedge has completely finished.
-    It would be also valid to reject any other update request and report an error to Cloud while tedge update is running.
-* When executing APT the plugin will disable auto dependency solving.
-  * This is to avoid installing more than the requested packages to reduce risc for potential failures.
-* SM Agent shall fail when plugin for "tedge" does not support "update_list".
-  * This is since an update request will fail when there is more than one package and the agent is concerned
-* SM Agent shall fail when update request with packages for module type "tedge" contains also other module types.